Presenter: Nicole Nieto, PhD

 With only 4.4% of the airline transport pilots in the United States being female (FAA, 2018), this session will highlight the findings of a USC doctoral research on gender equity in aviation.
 The study investigated factors that influence the career choices of women in aviation and attributes that contribute to a women's ability to break from gendered norms.
 Students enrolled in a community college aviation program, including flight attendant and pilot students, completed a questionnaire and the General Self-Efficacy Scale.
 The Self-Efficacy Scale results were disaggregated by gender and career choice; then the results were compared to six female airline and military pilots, who also participated in qualitative interviews.
 Common themes emerged among the high achievers that enabled them to persevere as path-makers in non-traditional careers.
 As we approach the 100th anniversary of women’s suffrage, educators will hear recommendations for leveraging these themes with cultural power dynamics into teachable moments intended to tip the gender equity scale.
 The purpose of this session is to share ideas that may enable more diverse students to see how they might fit within a paradigm they never imagined for themselves.

-Name: Michele Summers Halleran
+Presenter: Michele Summers Halleran

 Institutional Affiliation: Embry-Riddle Aeronautical University

 Title: Female Pilot Recruitment in a Collegiate Professional Pilot Program